auth0/docs/articles/anomaly-detection/passwords-checking.md

 users security and take actions to protect them.

 ## Bulk Passwords Checking vs Breached Password Security
-Breached Password Security tools verifies user passwords against our database of compromised passwords, those passwords usually comes from security breached experienced by a third party application have been realeased by the attackers and so they might have been accessed by attackers.
+Breached Password Security tools checks user passwords against our database of compromised passwords, those passwords usually come from security breached experienced by a third party application that have been realeased and so they might have been accessed by attackers.
 If a compromised account is detected different actions may be taken based on your configuration.

-On the other hand, bulk passwords checking aims to give you the power to audit your users security against your own passwords database, those passwords may come from different sources, examples of possible sources might be list of passwords available on the Internet (also known as passwords-dictionaries), your own hand-made checking list, etc.
+On the other hand, bulk passwords checking aims to give you the power to audit your users security against your own passwords list, those passwords may come from different sources, examples of possible sources might be list of passwords available on the Internet (also known as passwords-dictionaries), your own hand-made checking list, etc.

-Combined with other tools we offer, actively auditing your users' account passwords will help you to proactively protect them and take risk mitigation actions in case a weak password gets detected.
+Combined with other tools we offer, actively auditing your users' account passwords will help you to proactively protect them and take risk mitigation actions in case a weak or compromised password gets detected.

 ## Security considerations
-This tool helps you audit and protect your users against weak passwords, however, if used innapropiately, it might allow an attacker to brute force your users; because of this is really important for you to keep your credentials secure and not to issue tokens that allows to execute bulk passwords checking if not strictly necesary, also, make sure to include a token identifier and set a short expiration period on the tokens that allow this action, that way you will be able to blacklist them if they get compromised.
+This tool helps you audit and protect your users against weak or compromised passwords, however, if used inapropiately, it might allow an attacker to brute force your users; because of this is really important for you to keep your credentials secure and not to issue tokens that allows to execute bulk passwords checking if not strictly necesary, also, make sure to include a token identifier and set a short expiration period on the tokens that allow this action, that way you will be able to blacklist them if they get compromised.
 Finally, delete the data once you have finished; that way you can be sure nobody else will be able to access it.

 We also take explicit measures to protect your data:
 - As everything in Auth0 all the data is transmited over TLS even in our internal systems.